English (UK)

 Now THAT’S a high-flying CV!

-Got any questions about how to write a CV for flight attendants?
+Got any questions about how to write a CV for cabin crew?
 Have any advice to share with other future cabin crew members?
 Let’s chat in the comments below, and thanks for reading!

 Rate my article: flight attendant